 Early in graduate school, my first adult client was a gentleman in his mid-fifties who stutters.
 He was taking classes at PSU and was enrolled in a public speaking course.
 He was there because he wanted to re-learn some speech tools, but we spent a lot of our time together talking about how he felt stuttering negatively shaped his life.
 According to him, he always felt because of stuttering, he was not good enough.
 He let it control his life, and he lacked confidence in himself that he needed to be who he wanted to be-who he truly was inside.
 We did some fluency enhancing speech-work, but really we worked together on him taking the control back and increasing his self-confidence.
 We also started going to the Portland Chapter's National Stuttering Association (NSA) support group meetings together.
 That is when I made the decision that I needed to do something to help prevent as many youth as possible from growing up having the same negative experiences where stuttering controlled their lives.
 I wanted to give youth who stutter the tools to combat negative emotions and to become strong, confident individuals and communicators.
 My client went on to successfully complete his public speaking course as well as finishing his degree, and we are dear friends today.
 This client shaped me as a clinician and inspired me to take my mission of helping youth who stutter and start an overnight summer camp for kids and teens called Camp More in collaboration with another talented SLP, Kristin Mangan.
 Additionally, I run a monthly social/support group for kids who stutter called KOPS: Kids Out Promoting Stuttering.
 After being involved with the NSA for a couple of years, I was asked if I would be interested in co-leading the Portland NSA chapter.
 I humbly said yes and was chapter leader for three wonderful years.
 Find out more about these programs here

-When thinking of a name for my practice, I was taken back to my first experience working with my adult client who stutters in grad school, whom deserved to be the person he truly was inside.
+When thinking of a name for my practice which was previously named Be Communication Clinic, I was taken back to my first experience working with my adult client who stutters in grad school, whom deserved to be the person he truly was inside.
 I also thought of my first young client who stutters.
 This 8 year old was too afraid to speak, in fear of their stuttering being heard by others.
 My whole mantra while working with her, was for her to be herself and to be her real voice, because only then, can we begin to make positive changes to Be our best selves.
 The word Be, has been at the forefront of my therapeutic approach to stuttering and beyond, ever since.
+I leave this explanation of the importance of the term 'be' here because although the official clinic itself no longer exists, it remains my philosophy in every aspect of being an SLP.

 Experience Beyond Stuttering

 For the first three years of my career, I worked in the public schools and home health which brought me a variety of communication needs .
 I quickly had to (and did) become knowledgeable, experienced, and skilled in a variety of speech and language needs for all ages from preschool to late adulthood.
 From Augmentative and Alternative Communication to Childhood Apraxia of Speech, from Literacy to Executive Functioning, from Selective Mutism to Tongue Thrust, from Voice Disorders to Social Skills, and from Memory Care to Swallowing, my experience has prepared me to holistically serve my clients, including those with complex needs, across the lifespan.
-Besides stuttering, my areas of special interest lie in Social Communication, Selective Mutism, Childhood Apraxia of Speech, Literacy, and Executive Functioning.
+Besides stuttering, my areas of special interest lie in Social Communication, Selective Mutism, and Feeding (yes feeding).
+I don't have the capacity or access to medical swallow studies, but if you wish your child or yourself would "eat better" or wasn't "extremely picky," I can help!
 However, if you have a need not listed, let's chat!
 If I'm not confident in my own skills to provide service, I will offer recommendations to other amazing SLPs who are.

 More than SLPing

-When I'm not working or busy with Camp More or KOPS, I'm usually enjoying time with my three wonderful teenage sons and amazing husband, whom I just married in April.
+When I'm not working or busy with Camp More or KOPS, I'm usually enjoying time with my three wonderful teenage sons, baby and amazing husband.
 Frequent basketball games, guitar jam sessions, hiking, trips to the beach, cooking, writing stories together, DIYing, reading, Netflix watching, and constant mountains of laundry tend to keep me busy.